Back to Ni-MH Rechargeable Batteries / You Are Here

 How long does a NiMH battery last on one charge?

-A NiMH battery can last from hours to days on one charge depending on the device load.
+A NiMH battery can last from hours to days on one charge depending on device load.
 Low-drain products such as remotes or sensors usually run much longer than flashlights, toys, or motor-driven equipment.
 Runtime also depends on battery age, actual capacity, temperature, and how well the battery was charged before use.

 How many years can a NiMH battery last?